brunoavelar/GigHub/README.md

 # GigHub

-This project is just a follow up of a pluralsight course
+This project started as a follow up of a pluralsight course.
+Then I decided to create an Angular view for it.